JFQI2023/JFQI2023.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Japanese-French Quantum Information 2023 workshop (13/12 -- 15/12)
+subtitle: Japanese-French Quantum Information 2023 workshop (13th to 15th December 2023)

 news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts